This post contains affiliate links. Please read our disclosure policy.

 I hope this post provided you with the best oils to season cast iron skillets and that you can feel comfortable creating a protective coating on your favorite cooking pans.

-If you have an old skillet with rust, like more than a little surface rust, you need to check out this post here.
+If you have an old skillet with rust, like more than a little surface rust, you should check out my post on how to get rust off of cast iron!

 Similar Posts